A key role of being a Youth Commission member is engaging with other young people, making sure that their voices are heard on a range of issues.

 We are listening to what our Youth Commission are telling us.
 Following on from the 2017 Annual Report and Recommendations Conference, the Police and Crime Commissioner took forward the recommendation to support peer on peer learning and currently funds a pilot Cyber Ambassador scheme.
 This initiative trains a small number of primary and secondary children to teach their peers about keeping safe online using #GoFish and cyber sea monsters to get the message across in an interactive and accessible way.

-It is the work of the PCC to keep our communities SAFER, this does mean both on and off-line.
-Working closely with our partners to share what we have heard from young people locally will help drive the work of current services and identify service and support gaps.
+Working closely with our partners to share what we have heard from young people locally, will help drive the work of current services and identify service and support gaps.
 We eagerly await the recommendations made by the Department for Education, to see how evidence submitted by the Youth Commission, along with the continued evidence gathering, can help influence the future of the community grants offered across our region.